-Upserve, a restaurant point of sale, payments and analytics provider, analyzed daily food and beverage sales for thousands of restaurants in the U.S. in 2017 and found a number of interesting patterns throughout the year that will likely repeat in 2018.
+Upserve, a restaurant point of sale, payments and analytics provider, analyzed daily food and beverage sales for thousands of restaurants in the U.S. in 2017 and found a number of interesting patterns throughout the year.
 Unsurprisingly, food sales accounted for the bulk of all restaurant menu item sales, with a large spike occurring on New Year’s Eve, followed by a low dip, by as much as 38 percent, throughout the month of January.

 In addition, it expanded labor turnover research conducted for Q3 2017 (reported in its inaugural industry report, The Pass), and in this report, is releasing findings on turnover for all of 2017, by region, and by position.